 Rules of the game include:

 - The serve must be underhand and below the waist—and it must be made at least one foot behind the baseline, struck diagonally

 - The serve must land within the opposite diagonal court

 - Only the team serving the ball is able to score points, which take place when the opposite side fails to return the ball or commits other faults, such as hitting the ball out of bounds

 - When the ball is served, the receiving team must let the ball bounce once before hitting it back, as must the serving team when returning it

 - Once the ball has bounced once in each team’s court, it is permitted to volley the ball (i.e., hit it before it bounces)

 - Games normally go to 11 points, with the leading team needing to be 2 points ahead to win

 The sport also has rules specific to players in wheelchairs.
-Though many of the rules are similar to the standard rules, there are some basic differences.
-Wheelchair-bound players, for example, get up to two bounces of the ball on their side of the net instead of one and the wheelchair can move once while the player is serving the ball.
+Though many of the rules are similar to the standard rules, there are some basic differences, including getting up to two bounces of the ball on their side of the net instead of one.
+Also, the wheelchair can move once while the player is serving the ball.

 How to Start Playing